yugp2005/signalbroker-server/README.md

 iex -S mix
 FakeCanConnection.start_link(:fake_generator_1, :UDPCanInterface, "data/candump/candump.log")
 ```
-you can start any number of genrators
+you can start any number of generators

+> the data will be correctly formated if recorded using `candump -L can0`

 ### B: or by sending single messages
 to simulate can traffic from your host: